Israel, Palestinians press on with peace talks rescue bid

 "The atmosphere was business-like and the sides agreed to meet again to try to find a solution to the crisis," said an Israeli official, who asked not to be identified, after the latest talks wrapped up in the early hours of Tuesday.

-The official did not say when the next meeting would be held.
-There was no immediate Palestinian comment about any future session.
+The official did not say when the next meeting would be held, and there was no immediate Palestinian comment.

 STUMBLING BLOCKS